atan009/vimrc/README.md

 ###Plugin #1 - NERDtree:
 -------------------------
 NERDtree allows you to view your files and directories in the form of a tree.
 You can easily access your files by using the mouse or arrow keys this way.
-NERDtree is installed as well as tell you the many capabilities of NERDtree such as bookmarking directories/files.
-However, this tutorial will only cover how to view your files in a tree form :+1:.
-In this help page, type `:NERDTree *ONE OF YOUR ACTUAL DIRECTORIES`.
-On the left, it should now display all the directories inside your chosen directory.

-You can use the arrow keys to navigate between files/directories and press `<ENTER>` to read into it.
+NERDtree allows the users to bookmark directories/files, open selected file within a file, checkout different folders, etc.

+After installing NERDtree, first the user will need to add `map <C-n> :NERDTreeToggle<CR>` in .vimrc.
+This enable the shortcut ctrl-n to open up NERDtree and view all the files in a tree form :+1:.

+User can navigate between files and firectories with the arrow keys.
+To read the files or directories, press `<ENTER>`.
 To close NERDtree type `NERDTreeClose`.
-To open it again, type `:NERDTree *an EXISTING directory`.

 ![NT2](http://i.imgur.com/3OCe5YM.gif)

-More info at: [Github scrooloose/nerdtree] (https://github.com/scrooloose/nerdtree)
+For more infomation about the creater, check [Github scrooloose/nerdtree] (https://github.com/scrooloose/nerdtree)

+For more tips on NERDtree, go to [tuts+: Vim Essential Plugin: NERDTree](http://code.tutsplus.com/tutorials/vim-essential-plugin-nerdtree--net-19692)

 ###Plugin #2 - SuperTab:
 --------------------------